rocky-linux/documentation/docs/guides/contribute/beginners.md

 ## Markdown

 Markdown is an easy language that allows you to include formatting, code, and plain text in the same file.
-The first time you update a document, just follow the existing code.
-It won’t be long before you are ready to explore additional features.
+The first time you update a document, follow the existing code.
+It will not be long before you are ready to explore additional features.
 When the time comes, here are the basics.

 * [Basic Markdown](https://www.markdownguide.org/basic-syntax#code)
 * [Extended Markdown](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks)
 * Some of the more [advanced formatting](https://docs.rockylinux.org/guides/contribute/rockydocs_formatting/) options we use in our repository

-## Local Repository Editor
+## Local repository editor

 To create a local repository, first find and install a Markdown editor that works with your computer and operating system.
 Here are some options, but there are others.
 Use what you know.